 Communicate the Vision – The Takeaway

 When it comes to setting the direction for your team, be like Marty.
 Be clear about what you are after, and show them the progress you are making along the way.

 Here are three things to make sure you do when you communicate the vision so that you will wind up with teammates who are willing to go through the drudgery with you in order to get to the end you all want.

 Start with the end in mind.
 Like Marty does with his videos, start by describing the end result you are looking for – it helps people see where they are headed.
 It’s like Stephen Covey likes to say, “Start with the end in mind.”
 That way, everyone knows where they are going.

 Be clear about the Why.
 I won’t care about plucking a particular note unless I understand how it fits into the overall piece.
 In the same way, if your teammates understand why something is important and believe in it, they will be more willing to work harder to play their part.

 Keep bringing it up.
 Just as Marty keeps tying the fragments of the song back into the larger composition, you should keep relating your teammate’s efforts back to the outcome you seek.
 As they begin to see progress, the effort will build its own momentum.

 If the musical metaphor doesn’t work for you, how about a nautical one?
 I’ll leave with you with this quote from pioneering French aviator and writer, Antoine de Saint-Exupery:

 If you want to build a ship, don’t drum up the men to gather wood, divide the work, and give orders.
 Instead, teach them to yearn for the vast and endless sea. - Antoine de Saint-Exupery Click To Tweet

 Want to learn more about setting a vision and motivating your team to achieve it?
-Check out the New Leader Survival Course for videos, downloads, and checklists that will help you be successful as a leader, whether it’s your first time, or 51st.
+Check out the Essential Leadership Skills for the New Manager Course for videos, downloads, and checklists that will help you be successful as a leader, whether it’s your first time, or 51st.